0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/deploy-contracts.md

   --relayerThreshold 1
 ```

-You need the contract addresses in the next section.
+Save the terminal outputs with the deployed smart contract addresses as we will need them for the next step.